dhellmann/pymotw-3/source/file_access.rst

 so that in many cases a non-ASCII file can be used without any other changes to the program.

-For testing code that depends on reading or writing data from files, :mod:`StringIO` provides an in-memory stream object that behaves like a file, but does not reside on disk.
+The :mod:`io` module provides access to the classes used to implement Python's file-based input and output.
+For testing code that depends on reading or writing data from files, :mod:`io` provides an in-memory stream object that behaves like a file, but does not reside on disk.

 .. toctree::
     :maxdepth: 1